CBroemse/SimilaritYWriter20/README.md

      II.
-     an inherent data type 'Punkt' :: String -> Maybe String that is customized to fit I. The data type , so far is only connected to the plotting functions of below.
+     an inherent data type 'Punkt' :: String -> Maybe String that is customized to fit I,III and IV.
+The data type , so far is only connected to the plotting functions of below.

      III.